Sustainable Digital Heritage

 To be able to oversee the long-term consequences, a constant awareness of digital sustainability is needed.
 This awareness manifests itself, among other things, in the distribution of tasks within the organisation, in the definition of a strategy for sustainable access to your own digital data and in the search for partnerships at a national or international level to promote sustainable data storage.
 Only when such choices are explicitly made can data be managed sustainably and a long-term approach be guaranteed.

 In the Netherlands, efforts have been made in recent years to guarantee sustainable access to digital information, including digital heritage information.
 Since 2008, these efforts were conducted by institutions collaborating in the Netherlands Coalition for Digital Preservation (NCDD).
 After a period of close collaboration, the NCDD merged into the Dutch Digital Heritage Network on 1 March 2018.

-Below you will find the knowledge and services (available in English) that have been delivered under the Sustainable Digital Heritage work programme from 2015 to 2017.
+Below you will find the knowledge and services (available in English) that have been delivered under the Sustainable Digital Heritage work programme (focusing on digital preservation) so far.

 - Two-page factsheet Tools and tricks for sustained access to your collections [PDF].
 September 2017